-Yesterday, I received an early Christmas gift from Ryobi of two of their cordless power tools.
-I couldn’t wait to start playing with them and made two sardine tin can ornaments for my Christmas tree.
+Yesterday, I received an early Christmas gift from Ryobi, two of their cordless power tools.
+I couldn’t wait to start playing with them.
+I made two sardine tin can ornaments for my Christmas tree.

 The two tools I was given were a soldering iron and a slimline file sander.
 The file sander was the one I was most excited about.
 It’s a nifty tool, great for sanding and filing things in those hard to reach places.
 I can see myself using this tool with many of my future craft and upcycling projects.
 These tools were all cordless as well, which made them even better.